tinganho/balanced-storage/README.md

     }
 }
 ```
 The `eventCallbackStore` above is hashmap of a list of callbacks for each event.
-We register new events with the `on(...)` method and unregister them with the `off(...)` method.
-We can emit a new event with the `emit(...)` method.
+We register new events with the `on` method and unregister them with the `unregister` method.
+We can emit a new event with the `emit` method.
 The property `eventCallbackStore` is a potential leaking resource, because it can hold callbacks on events and a developer might forgot to unregister some of those events when no longer needed.
-Though the essentials here, is the `on` and `off` method.
+Though the essentials here, is the `register` and `unregister` methods.
 Because their role is to register and unregister events.
-This leads us to think, can we somehow require a user who calls `on` always call `off`?
+This leads us to think, can we somehow require a user who calls `register` always call `unregister`?
+If possible, we would prevent having any memory leaks.
 Let us answer this question later, and begin with annotating them first.
 I propose in this case, the following annotation syntax:
 ```
 [on|off] IDENTIFIER